QOS: A Quantum Operating System: Related work

+\myparagraph{Quantum performance estimation} Performance estimation in the context of quantum computing exhibits preliminary work, focusing specifically on quantum resource estimation \cite{beverland2022assessingrequirementsscalepractical, quetschlich2024mqtpredictor} and fidelity estimation \cite{mapomatic}.
+The former work estimates the number of physical qubits required to run an input job given pre-defined fidelity and error correction assumptions.
+However, \projecttitle{} focuses on the opposite task: given the hardware constraints, it estimates the fidelity of the input quantum job.
+The latter work has a similar focus and utilizes similar techniques; however, it does not support ML-based approaches or non-analytical-model methods.

-The state-of-the-art in quantum multi-programming is fairly limited \cite{das2019a, liu2021qucloud} and focuses solely on high-quality mapping, overlooking the systematic selection of compatible programs for utilization or fidelity.
-Notably, key optimizations from \cite{das2019a} are integrated into the Qiskit transpiler workflow \cite{qiskit-transpiler}, therefore, are already used by the \projecttitle{} Virtualizer (\S~\ref{sec:virtualizer:target-qpus}).
+\myparagraph{Quantum multi-programming} Quantum multi-programming work \cite{das2019a, liu2021qucloud} focuses solely on mapping \textit{two} circuits on a single QPU while providing similar fidelity (allocation fairness).
+Both works overlook the systematic selection of compatible programs for utilization or fidelity and do not account for temporal utilization.
+Additionally, key optimizations from \cite{das2019a} are integrated into the Qiskit transpiler workflow \cite{qiskit-transpiler}, and therefore, are already used by \projecttitle{}.

-Lastly, current quantum scheduling methods \cite{ravi2021adaptive, salm2022prioritization, bhoumik2023distributed} are limited because they (1) schedule circuits one at a time, (2) neglect QPU utilization, (3) lack fine control over waiting times versus fidelity, and (4) require manual input for final scheduling decisions.
-Work in the quantum cloud computing area \cite{karalekas2020a, leymann2020quantum, ravi2022quantum} and in quantum serverless \cite{nguyen2022qfaas, garcia-alonso2022quantum, grossi2021serverless}; describes quantum cloud characteristics or potential architectures, but \projecttitle{} is the first end-to-end QPU management system.
+\myparagraph{Quantum job scheduling} Current quantum scheduling methods \cite{ravi2021adaptive, salm2022prioritization, stein2022eqc, wang2024qoncord} are limited because they (1) only perform single-to-many scheduling, (2) do not account for QPU utilization, (3) lack fine control over the fundamental design tradeoffs (\S~\ref{sec:challenges:qpu_load}), or (4) require manual input for final scheduling decisions.
+In contrast, \projecttitle{} multiplexes circuits across space and time in a many-to-many fashion, increases QPU utilization, balances the inherent tradeoffs of quantum, and abstracts away the underlying resource management.

+\myparagraph{Cloud OSes, resource management, and job scheduling} Classical cloud operating, resource management, and job scheduling systems have been extensively researched in the past decades \cite{hindman2011mesos, verma2015large, schwarzkopf2013omega, kubernetes, vavilapalli2013apache, yoo2003slurm, sefraoui2012openstack, xiao2018gandiva, peng2018optimus, narayanan2020heterogeneity, kwon2020nimble}.
+However, the classical domain, even when addressing accelerator heterogeneity, does not face the unique challenges of quantum computing (\S~\ref{sec:design-challenges}) and, as such, cannot be trivially adapted to accommodate its needs.